One Art: Background

-"One Art" recounts all the significant losses that Bishop had faced in her life, dating back to the death of her father when she was eight months old and the subsequent loss of her grieving mother, who was confined permanently a mental asylum when Bishop was five years old.
+"One Art" recounts all the significant losses that Bishop had faced in her life, dating back to the death of her father when she was eight months old and the subsequent loss of her grieving mother, who was confined permanently in a mental asylum when Bishop was five years old.
 Her move from Worcester, Massachusetts, to Nova Scotia was the first of many, as her health and upbringing were debated by members across her family.
 She used an inheritance from her father to travel to Key West, Florida.
 In 1951, she traveled to Brazil on a traveling fellowship from Bryn Mawr College, where she met Lota de Macedo Soares and remained there with her for nearly seventeen years until Soares committed suicide in 1967.

 In 1970, she accepted Robert Lowell's invitation to take over his teaching position for a few semesters at Harvard University, before her upcoming retirement.
 Bishop lived on campus in the Kirkland House, where she met the house secretary Alice Methfessel, twenty-seven at the time.
 Methfessel helped her adjust to her new life, and the two grew close very quickly, developing an intimate relationship.

 Bishop's life, and specifically her relationships with these women, was kept under wraps.
 At one point, Bishop instructed Methfessel to destroy any evidence of their relationship, saying: "I am old-fashioned and believe in discretion and privacy".
 She would refer to Methfessel as her secretary or friend, and Methfessel was often mistaken for Bishop's caregiver.
 Now in her sixties, Bishop's asthma had worsened and was paired with dysentery which weakened her immune system; teeth problems requiring many procedures and rheumatism made it painful and more difficult for her to walk or type.
-She wanted to keep up with her companion who was more than thirty years younger and began abusing Nembutal to sleep and Dexamyl to suppress her appetite and stabilize her mood.
+She wanted to keep up with her companion who was more than thirty years younger, and so began abusing Nembutal to sleep and Dexamyl to suppress her appetite and stabilize her mood.
 Methfessel not only oversaw her medications but helped keep Bishop organized and active in her daily activities and her career.

 Bishop and Methfessel traveled the globe together, and their relationship thrived for five years until Bishop's behaviors and alcoholism drove a wedge between them.
 In the spring of 1975, Methfessel had met someone else and was engaged to be married.
 However, the two did not cease corresponding.
 Methfessel was written into Bishop's will to inherit almost all of her wealth and property and was instructed to carry out an assisted suicide should Bishop's health deteriorate to a certain point.